cloudscale-ch/csi-cloudscale/README.md

 * `cloudscale-volume-ssd` - the default storage class; uses an ssd volume, no luks encryption
 * `cloudscale-volume-bulk` - uses a bulk volume, no luks encryption
-* `cloudscale-volume-ssd-luks` - uses an ssd volume that will be encrypyted with luks; a luks-key must be supplied
+* `cloudscale-volume-ssd-luks` - uses an ssd volume that will be encrypted with luks; a luks-key must be supplied
-* `cloudscale-volume-bulk-luks` - uses a bulk volume that will be encrypyted with luks; a luks-key must be supplied
+* `cloudscale-volume-bulk-luks` - uses a bulk volume that will be encrypted with luks; a luks-key must be supplied

 To use one of the shipped luks storage classes, you need to create a secret named